phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 140335
+#Total Number of Tweets: 398100
-#Number of Trump Tweets: 114051
+#Number of Clinton Tweets: 140411
-#Number of Sanders Tweets: 69473
+#Number of Trump Tweets: 114163
-#Number of Rubio Tweets: 32389
+#Number of Sanders Tweets: 69523
-#Number of Carson Tweets: 22413
+#Number of Rubio Tweets: 32414
-#Number of Bush Tweets: 19141
+#Number of Carson Tweets: 22426
-#Total Number of Tweets:
+#Number of Bush Tweets: 19165
 ---
 ---